Guide to the PhD Program in History

 Students must complete 12 graded courses of graduate-level work, equivalent to 36 graded credit hours, by the end of the second year.
 Students will determine a course of study with their advisors, who have broad discretion to approve a course of study that best supports the student’s preparation for exams, research, and college-level teaching.
 We give no credit for M.A. or Ph.D. coursework at other institutions, and no transfer course credits can be applied to these requirements except for prior graduate-level coursework at the University of Virginia, approved by the Director of Graduate Studies.

-This coursework should be completed during the first four semesters (two years) of study.
-Thus the typical student should enroll for three graded courses in each of those four semesters.
+The typical student should enroll in three graded courses during each of their first four semesters.
 In addition to these 9 hours (36 in total), the student should have one course of non-topical research (HIST 8999), for a total of 12 hours of enrolled credit in each semester.
 While this course has no specific requirements, the advisor will use it to attest that the student is undertaking the necessary additional work to advance in the program by granting a grade of “satisfactory.”
 Some students use this slot to enroll in a language course rather than in non-topical research.
 Students who wish to take more than 12 hours of coursework in a semester must make an overload request to the Director of Graduate Studies.

 Graded graduate-level courses fall into four categories: